Florida Attorney General Opinions

 Does a Florida municipality have to file a separate document in the county records to enforce its statutory lien for unpaid water or other utility bills against a new property owner?

 No filing is required.
-The Attorney General concluded that the lien created by section 159.17, Florida Statutes, attaches automatically and does not need to be recorded in the county's official record…
+The Attorney General concluded that the lien created by section 159.17 and section 695.01(3), Florida Statutes, attaches without recording in the county records, and that the fi…

 Can a Florida city run a temporary pilot program allowing some vacation rentals, then snap back to its pre-2011 total ban once the pilot ends?